 Here, CMS moved for summary judgment and provided documentary evidence that sufficiently establishes the material facts of the case.
 CMS Br. at 1; CMS Exs.
-1-7.

-CMS proffered documentary evidence showing Petitioner pled guilty to and was convicted of a felony that CMS has determined is detrimental to the best interests of the Medicare program and its beneficiaries.
+1-9.
+CMS proffered documentary evidence showing that Dr. Bledsoe pled guilty to and was convicted of a felony that CMS has determined is detrimental to the best interests of the Medicare program and its beneficiaries.
 CMS Ex.
 4.

-Petitioner does not dispute that he pled guilty to the felony offense of acquiring and obtaining testosterone, a Schedule III controlled substance, by misrepresentation, fraud, deception and subterfuge.
+Petitioner does not dispute that Dr. Bledsoe pled guilty to the felony offense of acquiring and obtaining Testosterone, a Schedule III controlled substance, by misrepresentation, fraud, deception and subterfuge.
 See RFH at 2; P. Response at 1.
-Petitioner claims there are material issues in dispute that would preclude summary judgment, mainly that CMS had actual knowledge of Petitioner's conviction in March 2010 when it approved Petitioner to participate in the Medicare program, and CMS nonetheless allowed Petitioner to bill Medicare for services rendered from July 18, 2010 through January 22, 2015 before revoking Petitioner's enrollment based on the felony conviction, retroactive to October 15, 2009.
+Petitioner claims there are material issues in dispute that would preclude summary judgment, mainly that CMS had actual knowledge of Dr. Bledsoe's conviction in March 2010 when it approved Petitioner to participate in the Medicare program and that CMS allowed Petitioner to bill Medicare for services rendered from July 18, 2010, through January 22, 2015, before revoking Petitioner's enrollment based on Dr. Bledsoe's felony conviction retroactive to October 15, 2009.
 According to Petitioner, CMS's actions were arbitrary, capricious, unreasonable and an abuse of CMS's discretion.
 P. Response at 1-6.
-However, I find Petitioner's arguments do not raise any genuine issue of disputed material fact that I may address.
+However, I find Petitioner's arguments do not raise any genuine issue of disputed material fact.
 The only issue I need to resolve in this case is a matter of law, which as discussed below, I must decide in CMS's favor.

-2. Petitioner does not dispute that he pled guilty to a felony offense for obtaining testosterone by fraud, and his conviction was within ten years of his filing of a CMS-855B Medicare enrollment application.
+2. Petitioner does not dispute that Dr. Bledsoe pled guilty to a felony offense for obtaining testosterone by fraud, and that his conviction was within ten years of Petitioner submitting its CMS-855B Medicare enrollment application.

-Petitioner does not dispute that he pled guilty to a felony charge in October 2009, and on December 17, 2009, the U.S. District Court for the District of South Carolina entered judgment of conviction against Petitioner based on his guilty plea of Obtaining Testosterone by Fraud in violation of 21 U.S.C. § 843(a)(3).
+Petitioner does not dispute that Dr. Bledsoe pled guilty to a felony in October 2009, and on December 17, 2009, the U.S. District Court for the District of South Carolina entered judgment of conviction against Dr. Bledsoe based on his guilty plea of Obtaining Testosterone by Fraud in violation of 21 U.S.C. § 843(a)(3).
 See CMS Ex.
 4 at 1-4.
-Petitioner also does not dispute that his guilty plea and conviction occurred within the 10 years preceding his filing of the CMS-855B Medicare enrollment form.
-Petitioner submitted a CMS-855B enrollment application on January 10, 2010 in order to enroll Bledsoe Family Medicine, LLC, owned in part or whole by Petitioner, in the Medicare program.
+Petitioner also does not dispute that Dr. Bledsoe's guilty plea and conviction occurred within the 10 years preceding Petitioner's filing of its CMS-855B Medicare enrollment application.
+Dr. Bledsoe, on behalf of Petitioner, submitted a CMS-855B enrollment application on January 10, 2010, in order to enroll Petitioner in the Medicare program.
 CMS Ex.
 5 at 3, 7.
-Because Petitioner was convicted of a felony offense on December 17, 2009, and sought enrollment for Bledsoe Family Medicine, LLC on January 10, 2010, his guilty plea fell within the 10 years preceding his submission of the Medicare enrollment application.
+Because Dr. Bledsoe was convicted of a felony offense on December 17, 2009, and sought enrollment for Petitioner on January 10, 2010, Dr. Bledsoe's guilty plea and conviction fell within the ten years preceding Petitioner's submission of its January 10, 2010 Medicare enrollment application.

-3. CMS was authorized to revoke Petitioner's enrollment under 42 C.F.R. § 424.535(a)(3).
+3. CMS was authorized to revoke Petitioner's enrollment under 42 C.F.R. § 424.535(a)(3)based on Dr. Bledsoe's felony conviction.